dantodor/cabserver/README.md

 ```
 $ sbt docker:publishLocal
 ```
-This will pull a JDK8 image locally and build a docker image for the app
+This will pull a JDK8 image locally and build a docker image for the app.
+Please be patient, this step might take a while.
 ```
 docker run -d -p 8080:8080 --name cabserver cabserver:0.0.1
 ```